-Lean 5S (sort, simplify, shine, standardize, sustain) are about organizing work space so we can be more efficient, effective and productive.
+Lean 5S (sort, simplify, shine, standardize, sustain) is about organizing the workspace so we can be more efficient, effective, and productive.
 All Lean concepts are about how work gets done.
-There are many benefits Lean 5S can provide including improving safety, decreasing down time, raising employee morale, identifying problems more quickly and establishing convenient work practices.
+There are many benefits Lean 5S can provide including improving safety, decreasing downtime, raising employee morale, identifying problems more quickly, and establishing convenient work practices.
 They are also used to strengthen employees’ pride in their work, to empower employees to sustain an organized work area and even to promote stronger communication among staff.

 Size Up